-Artificial sweeteners have long been touted as a safe alternative to sugar since they don’t contribute to tooth decay, obesity, or high blood sugar.
+Artificial sweeteners have been touted as a safe alternative to sugar, with manufacturers claiming that they don’t contribute to tooth decay, obesity, or high blood sugar.
 However, a recent study in mice and adult humans found that artificial sweeteners altered the bacteria in the intestines, which in turn caused an increase in blood sugar.
 While these results are preliminary, they are prompting researchers to reexamine the role artificial sweeteners play in blood sugar.
+Other research suggests possible links between the sweeteners and changes in appetite and taste preferences in children, possibly affecting weight and health.

 A scarcity of data, however, hasn’t kept manufacturers from adding artificial sweeteners to a growing number of kid-friendly foods such as cereal, popcorn, and more.
-While skeptics worry about the lack of safety data, proponents claim that the small amount of artificial sweetener in most foods is unlikely to cause harm.
+The number of products with artificial sweeteners has quadrupled in recent years.
+While skeptics worry about the lack of safety data, proponents claim that the amount of artificial sweetener in most foods is unlikely to cause harm.

 Safety concerns aside, artificial sweeteners are hundreds or even thousands of times sweeter than sugar.
 Knowing that taste preferences develop in childhood, commonsense suggests that children who eat a variety of artificially sweetened foods are more likely to develop a preference for foods that are artificially sweetened rather than naturally sweet.